Do you want to understand what is a Kanban System and the benefits

 Make it ordered, make it visual.

-See this picture for kanban cards example.
+See this picture for kanban cards for inventory management.

 I think you understand which kind of component is in the box even if you do not work in this company.